Dortmund lose on emotional night after bomb attack

 Dortmund fans are renowned for creating a raucous atmosphere in their home ground and the famed 'Yellow Wall' -- Europe's largest free standing terrace which holds 25,000 fans -- was its usual colorful self on a drizzly night, albeit perhaps more somber that it has previously been on more celebratory European nights.

-Admittedly, the home fans had little cheer in the first half as their team was forced onto their heels by the visitors.
+Admittedly, the home fans had little cheer in the first half as their team was forced onto their heels by the visitors, who illustrated how and why they have scored 88 goals in 31 Ligue 1

-Two minutes after Fabinho had missed an early penalty, sweeping wide without testing the goalkeeper to ruin his 100% record from the spot, Mbappe bundled home from close range, though the French teenager was arguably offside.
+Two minutes after Fabinho had missed an early penalty, sweeping wide without testing the goalkeeper to ruin his 100% record from the spot this season, Mbappe bundled home from close range, though the teenager was arguably offside.

 Dortmund fell further behind when Sven Bender, with perhaps an eye on Radamel Falcao lurking behind, headed Andrea Raggi's superb cross into his own net.